controlplane-com/terraform-provider-cpln/docs/resources/workload.md

 Required:

 - **uri** (String) URI of volume at cloud provider.
+- **recovery_policy** (String) Only applicable to persistent volumes, this determines what Control Plane will do when creating a new workload replica if a corresponding volume exists.
+Available Values: `retain`, `recycle`.
+Default: `retain`.
 - **path** (String) File path added to workload pointing to the volume.

 ~> **Note** The following list of paths are reserved and cannot be used: `/dev`, `/dev/log`, `/tmp`, `/var`, `/var/log`.